-Particularly renowned are the architectural works of Antoni Gaudí and Lluís Domènech i Montaner, which have been designated UNESCO World Heritage Site, the Gothic quarter of the city, and museums devoted to important artists that had been inspired by Barcelona as Pablo Picasso and Joan Mirò.
+Particularly renowned are the architectural works of Antoni Gaudí and Lluís Domènech i Montaner, which have been designated UNESCO World Heritage Site, the Gothic Quarter of the city, and museums devoted to important artists that had been inspired by Barcelona as Pablo Picasso and Joan Mirò.

-Nature and sport play a distinctive role in Barcelona, surrounded by long beaches in Barceloneta, Mar Bella and many others just outside the city, hilltops and forests, such as Montjuic hill and Tibidabo mountain which make the city the perfect place for hiking, biking, kayaking, stand-up paddleboarding, swimming or sunbathing.
+Nature and sport play a distinctive role in Barcelona, surrounded by long beaches in Barceloneta, Mar Bella, and many others just outside the city, hilltops and forests, such as Montjuic Hill and Tibidabo mountain which make the city the perfect place for hiking, biking, kayaking, stand-up paddleboarding, swimming or sunbathing.
 Definitely, Camp Nou, Barcelona’s Football Stadium, is a must-see for all football Barcelona FC supporters!

-10 Places to see in Barcelona
+Best Things to Do in Barcelona

-1. Sagrada Familia
+2. Sagrada Familia

 As per Gaudi’s will “Sagrada Familia is made by the people and this is reflected in it.
 It is a work that is in the hands of God and the will of the people”.
 As a matter of fact, the work is directly financed by donations made by visitors and the general public, which explains its slow construction progress.

 3. Park Güell

 Initially created to host a housing estate in a natural setting in the old village of Gràcia by Eusebi Güell, between 1900 and 1914, the park is now one of the most unusual parks in the world.

 4. La Pedrera (Casa Mila)

 Inside, you can find furniture from that period and ornamental elements designed by Gaudí.
-On the rooftop, ventilation towers and chimneys are covered with the particular technique of trencadís mosaic of ceramic tiles, stone, marble and glass.
+On the rooftop, ventilation towers and chimneys are covered with the particular technique of trencadís mosaic of ceramic tiles, stone, marble, and glass.

 5. Palau de la musica Catalana

-It was built between 1905 and 1908 by the modernist architect Lluís Domènech i Montaner, as a home for the Orfeo Català (a choral society based in Barcelona) and is a great architectural jewel of Catalan Art Nouveau.
+It was built between 1905 and 1908 by the modernist architect Lluís Domènech I Montaner, as a home for the Orfeo Català (a choral society based in Barcelona) and is a great architectural jewel of Catalan Art Nouveau.

 6. The Gothic Quarter

-In the Gothic quarter you can admire the remains of the city’s Roman wall, several medieval landmarks and the gothic cathedral.
-Among the main sites, the Barcelona Cathedral (Cathedral of Santa Eulalia), the Pignatelli Palace (at present-day Royal Artistic Circle of Barcelona), Santa Maria del Pi Church, Plaza Sant Jaume, Picasso Museum and the dynamic Plaza Real.
+In the Gothic quarter, you can admire the remains of the city’s Roman wall, several medieval landmarks, and the Gothic cathedral.
+Among the main sites, are the Barcelona Cathedral (Cathedral of Santa Eulalia), the Pignatelli Palace (at present-day Royal Artistic Circle of Barcelona), Santa Maria del Pi Church, Plaza Sant Jaume, Picasso Museum, and the dynamic Plaza Real.

-8. Picasso Museum
+7. Picasso Museum

-9. Joan Miró Foundation
+8. Joan Miró Foundation

-The Joan Miró Foundation, is a museum of modern art dedicated to the Catalan artist Joan Miró, which is located on the Montjuïc hill.
+The Joan Miró Foundation is a museum of modern art dedicated to the Catalan artist Joan Miró, which is located on Montjuïc Hill.
 The building is an example of rationalist Mediterranean architecture, designed by the architect Josep Lluís Sert, following Joan Miró’s instructions to create a space that would encourage artists to experiment with contemporary art.

 10. MNAC – Museum of National Catalan Art

 The museum contains works of art from the 10th to the 20th century and is especially renowned for its outstanding collection of Romanesque church paintings, and for Catalan art and design from the late 19th and early 20th centuries, including modernism and noucentisme.